wesbragagt/quack-mcp/README.md

 # Quack MCP

-The best CSV analyst that pulls everything into DuckDB in order to provide LLM agents the ability to explore and analyze the data with accuracy and efficiency.
+The best CSV and Excel analyst that pulls everything into DuckDB in order to provide LLM agents the ability to explore and analyze the data with accuracy and efficiency.

 ## Features

 - **CSV Loading**: Load CSV files into DuckDB for fast analysis
+- **Excel Support**: Load and analyze Excel (.xlsx) files with sheet and range selection
-- **SQL Querying**: Execute complex SQL queries on your CSV data
+- **SQL Querying**: Execute complex SQL queries on your data
 - **Data Analysis**: Built-in statistical analysis tools
 - **Schema Inspection**: Examine table structures and metadata
 - **Expense Optimization**: Analyze spending patterns and identify savings opportunities
 - **Anomaly Detection**: Detect irregularities and outliers in datasets
+- **Multi-File Processing**: Load and combine multiple CSV or Excel files efficiently
 - **MCP Integration**: Works seamlessly with MCP clients like Claude Code

 ## Installation